cassLaffan/CPS125W2020/README.md

 # C

-This repository will be used by me to brush up on C and its basic concepts.
+This repository will serve as a hub for general C practice, including examples for the courses such as CPS125.